pharanbrush/pharanbrush.github.io/enpitsup-changelog.md

 ---
 ## 2023

+### 2023 Jun 1
+Renamed the "Getting Started" file to "Sampler Set".

 ### 2023 May 13

 Added the "Getting Started" file.
 You can [read more about the Getting Started files](../getting-started).